SamHennessy/hlive/README.md

 A highly opinionated web framework that use hot reload and code generation.

 - You install the hhot binary and when in dev mode you get a web UI to create new things, change config etc.
-- Place models in certain folder, and we'll generate the code to wie them up.
+- Place models in certain folder, and we'll generate the code to wire them up.
 Same with HLive Pages
 - Use a DI registry to pass config, logger, DB, Cache, etc. to each page.
 - Use off-the-shelf ORM where possible.
 - Form -> Model -> Database flow